 The speed bags, double-end bags, and slip bags are made for improving such boxing skills that are crucial for a fight, such as hand-eye coordination, punching speed, rhythm, timing, accuracy, etc. Hence, they are recommended for those who are serious about combat sports.

-That doesn’t mean an average Joe has no benefits from using them.
+That doesn’t mean an average Joe has no benefits from using these punching bags.
 They are great tools to harmonize the mind and body, release stress, or have a light yet enjoyable cardio training.

 If you can afford it, I recommend getting one of these, since they make your training more versatile.